Comparing Borderfree (BRDR) and Its Peers

 |2.68

-As a group, “E-commerce & Auction Services” companies have a potential upside of 14.14%.
-Given Borderfree’s competitors higher probable upside, analysts clearly believe Borderfree has less favorable growth aspects than its competitors.
+As a group, “E-commerce & Auction Services” companies have a potential upside of 14.29%.
+Given Borderfree’s rivals higher possible upside, analysts plainly believe Borderfree has less favorable growth aspects than its rivals.

 Summary